kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

    ```bash
    chroot /sysroot
    ```
-   This will bring the root filesystem back online.
+   This will bring the root filesystem back online (see `man chroot`).

 8. Now, change the root password itself.
    ```bash